 Alcohol-impaired crashes are those that involve at least one driver or a motorcycle operator with a blood alcohol concentration (BAC) of 0.08 percent or above, the legal definition of drunk driving.
-According to NHTSA, 10,076 people died in alcohol-impaired crashes in 2013, down 2.5 percent from 10,336 in 2012.
-In 2013 alcohol-impaired crash fatalities accounted for 31 percent of all crash fatalities, the same proportion as in 2012.
+According to NHTSA 10,265 people died in alcohol-impaired crashes in 2015, up 3.2 percent from 9,943 in 2014.
+In 2015 alcohol-impaired crash fatalities accounted for 29 percent of all crash fatalities.

-The definition of drunk driving is consistent throughout the United States.
-All states and the District of Columbia define impairment as driving with a BAC (blood alcohol concentration) at or above 0.08 percent.
+The definition of drunk driving had been consistent throughout the United States until March 2017.
+All states and the District of Columbia defined impairment as driving with a BAC (blood alcohol concentration) at or above 0.08 percent.
 In addition, they all have zero tolerance laws prohibiting drivers under the age of 21 from drinking and driving.
-Generally the BAC in these cases is 0.02 percent.
+Generally the BAC limit in these cases is 0.02 percent.
+In March 2017, the governor of Utah signed a bill, effective December 30, 2018, that lowered the limit defining impaired driving for most drivers to 0.05 percent BAC, the lowest in the nation.

 Anti-drunk-driving campaigns especially target drivers under the age of 21, repeat offenders and 21-to 34-year-olds, the age group that is responsible for more alcohol-related fatal crashes than any other.
 Young drivers are those least responsive to arguments against drunk driving, according to NHTSA.

 To make sellers and servers of liquor more careful about to whom and how they serve drinks, 42 states and the District of Columbia have enacted laws or have case law holding commercial liquor servers legally liable for the damage, injuries and deaths a drunk driver causes.
 Thirty-nine states have enacted laws or have case law that permit social hosts who serve liquor to people who subsequently are involved in crashes to be held liable for any injury or death.
 (See chart below and Background.)

-- Data from the National Highway Traffic Safety Administration (NHTSA) indicates that the 10,076 alcohol-impaired fatalities in 2013 accounted for about one out of three highway deaths on U.S. roads.
+- Latest data from the National Highway Traffic Safety Administration (NHTSA) indicates that the 10,265 alcohol-impaired fatalities in 2015 accounted for about one out of three highway deaths (29 percent) on U.S. roads.
+There were 9,943 such fatalities in 2014.